getgrav/grav-learn/pages/02.content/03.collections/docs.17.md

 This definition creates a collection for the page that consists of all **child pages** sorted by **date** in **descending** order with **pagination** showing **10 items** per-page.

+Pagination links are added only if [Pagination plugin](https://github.com/getgrav/grav-plugin-pagination) is installed and enabled.

 ## Accessing Collections in Twig

 When this collection is defined in the header, Grav creates a collection **page.collection** that you can access in a twig template with: